microsoft/vscode/README.md

 ### Version 0.3.1
 * Remote debugging (updated documentation and fixed minor issues)
+* Fixed issues with formatting of files when path contains spaces

 ### Version 0.3.0
 * Remote debugging (attaching to local and remote processes)